mrutkows/openwhisk-knative-build/README.md

 Server Version: version.Info{Major:"1", Minor:"13", GitVersion:"v1.13.0", GitCommit:"ddf47ac13c1a9483ea035a79cd7c10005ff21a6d", GitTreeState:"clean", BuildDate:"2018-12-03T20:56:12Z", GoVersion:"go1.11.2", Compiler:"gc", Platform:"linux/amd64"}
 ```

+The "Server Version" is the version for the Kubernetes service, the "Client version" is for the Kubernetes CLI.

 Verify you have a Kubernetes v1.13.0 node ready:
 ```
 $ kubectl get nodes